siberoloji/siberoloji.github.io/content/blog/2024-10-30-wired-vs-wireless-communication-a-comparative-analysis.md

 <!-- wp:list -->
 <ul class="wp-block-list"><!-- wp:list-item -->
-- ***Reliability:***  Wired connections are generally more reliable than wireless connections, as they are less susceptible to interference and signal degradation.
+- ***Reliability:*** Wired connections are generally more reliable than wireless connections, as they are less susceptible to interference andsignal degradation.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Security:*** Wired connections can be more secure, as they are less prone to hacking and eavesdropping.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Speed:*** Wired connections can offer higher data transfer speeds, especially for long distances.
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
 - ***Cost-Effective:*** Wired infrastructure can be relatively inexpensive to install and maintain, especially for short distances.
 <!-- /wp:list-item -->
 <!-- /wp:list -->